Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Signals you may recognize in this clip include:

-• Full-body shake-off
+• full-body shake-off

-• Softening of body posture afterward
+• softening of posture afterward

 This isn’t random behavior.

-It’s your dog’s nervous system resetting and beginning to regulate again.
+It’s your dog’s nervous system resetting.

 In this clip, Toby peeks around the corner to see what I’m doing.